Prayer- the unseen key to the success of every ministry of the church.

 God of Grace, to you be honour, praise and glory, from everlasting to everlasting, through Jesus Christ, our Lord.
 AMEN!

-Lots of people have been encouraged by Prayer Pastors praying for them, check out some of these inspirational prayer stories below:
+Lots of people have been encouraged by God answering prayer, check out some stories below

 A highly recommended book "How to Pray - a simple guide for normal people" by Pete Greig (which can be read on its own, or linked with free on-line video course and other resources: https://prayercourse.org ).
 Pete himself says: "Lots of books about prayer are...